plastic-forks/qmk_firmware_official/keyboards/zkforge/ph60_multi/readme.md

 Enter the bootloader in 3 ways:

--   **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+-   **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard.
+-   **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available.
--   **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+-   **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead.